 Exploratory testing is 'the simultaneous learning, test design, and test execution' [source: bach-et-explained] whereby the nature of the follow-up test case is decided based on the behavior of the previous test cases.
 In other words, running the system and trying out various operations.
 It is called exploratory testing because testing is driven by observations during testing.
-Exploratory testing usually starts with areas identified as errorprone, based on the tester's past experience with similar systems.
+Exploratory testing usually starts with areas identified as error-prone, based on the tester's past experience with similar systems.
 One tends to conduct more tests for those operations where more faults are found.

-Here is an example thought process behind a segment of an exploratory testing session:
+Process behind a segment of an exploratory testing session: